 To be fair, it's not for lack of effort on the part of industry analysts and equipment vendors.
 On one hand, various vendors, operators and analysts define "packet optical" as a standalone network element that combines reconfigurable wavelength division multiplexing (WDM) transport, integrated SONET/SDH support, connection-oriented Layer 2 switching and aggregation, and carrier-class OAM capabilities.

-Nevertheless, even as more standalone network element solutions are announced, various players, including several very large optical equipment vendors, have so far refused to buy into
+Nevertheless, even as more standalone network element solutions are announced, various players, including several very large optical equipment vendors, have so far refused to buy into the notion that a standalone network element solution is the approach that will ultimately win the day.
+As a result, two camps have emerged: those that favor the single network element strategy and those contending that a collection of "optimized" network elements makes the most sense in the long run.

 Defining packet optical